Baphomet42/Data-Packs/README.md

         + Revamped motion physics
             + Air drag is nullified after using Aerial Faith Plates and when passing through portals
             + Motion is preserved in more cases after passing through portals
+        + Elevator changes
             + Elevator teleports are now more seamless
-            + Any existing elevators will need to be relinked
+            + Levels can now be loaded or unloaded by using an elevator
+                + Load zones still exist as an alternative (see below)
+            + Elevators now partially unload with the level
+                + An elevator will stay loaded if the previous or current level is loaded
+                + When an elevator partially unloads, it leaves a single entity behind which can still detect players like a load zone
         + Zone changes
             + Load zones without a level configured will no longer unload the current level
-                + Levels can be unloaded by entering an elevator or through 42menu
+                + Levels can be unloaded by elevators or through 42menu
             + Trigger zones are now unloaded with the rest of the level
             + Removed death zones
                 + Defining out-of-bounds regions will eventually become part of the level system